Systematic shell-model study of $^{98-130}$Cd isotopes and $8^+$ isomeric states: Results

-{ The study of $^{102}$Cd (with $N=54$) helps for the understanding of $\pi\nu$ interaction in $\pi(g_{9/2})$, $\nu(d_{5/2})$, and $\nu (g_{7/2})$ orbitals \cite{Alber}.} In $^{102}$Cd, the location of first excited $2^{+}$ state is comparable with $\Delta \text{NNLO}_{\text {GO}}$ and the G-matrix interactions.
-From the G-matrix interaction, the $4^{+}_{1}$ state shows good agreement with the experimental data.
-But, this state is compressed by 0.267 MeV than the experimental level with $\Delta \text{NNLO}_{\text {GO}}$ interaction. { The half-life of $4^{+}_1$ state should be less than 5.6 ps from the experimental data \cite{NNDC}.
-Our calculated half-lives are 1.44, 1.69, and 2.29 ps from the G-matrix interaction with effective charges ($e_{\pi}$, $e_{\nu}$) = (1.7, 1.1), (1.4, 1.1) and (1.4, 0.85), respectively.
-These calculated half-lives may be useful to compare experimental half-life once it measures accurately for $4^{+}_1$ state.
+{\bf $^{102}$Cd}: The study of $^{102}$Cd (with $N=54$) helps for the understanding of $\pi\nu$ interaction in $\pi(g_{9/2})$, $\nu(d_{5/2})$, and $\nu (g_{7/2})$ orbitals \cite{Alber}.
+In $^{102}$Cd, the location of $2^{+}_1$ and $4^{+}_{1}$ states are comparable with the shell model.
+Experimentally, the half-life of $4^{+}_1$ state is less than 5.6 ps \cite{NNDC}.
+Our calculated half-life is 1.44 ps.
+This calculated half-life may be useful to compare experimental half-life once it is measured more accurately.
 In the Cd isotopic chain, the $^{102}$Cd isotope lies in the transitional region between single-particle character (as in nuclei $^{98}$Cd) and collective vibrational isotopes (with $N\ge56$).
-The $E2$ isomers with spin-parity $8^{+}$ are observed in this transitional region.} For the isomeric state, $8^{+}_{1}$, showing good agreement with the G-matrix interaction.
-With $\Delta \text{NNLO}_{\text {GO}}$ interaction, $8^{+}_{1}$ state is compressed.
-The order of $0^{+}_{1}$-$2^{+}_{1}$-$4^{+}_{1}$-$6^{+}_{1}$ states are the same with both interactions.
-Calculation from the G-matrix interaction favour $5^{+}_1$ state for the experimental $(5^{+},6^{+})$ state.
-With the $\Delta \text{NNLO}_{\text {GO}}$ interaction, $6^{+}_1$ state is compressed but $5^{+}_1$ state is comparable with the experimental $(5^{+},6^{+})$ state.
-In the formation of $2^{+}_{1}$ state, neutron orbital $d_{5/2}$ dominates with a maximum occupancy of 2.476 for the G-matrix interaction.
-But, in the case of $\Delta \text{NNLO}_{\text {GO}}$ interaction neutron orbital $g_{7/2}$ is dominating.
+The $E2$ isomers with spin-parity $8^{+}$ are observed in this transitional region.
+Our calculated isomeric state $8^{+}_{1}$ is comparable with the experimental data.
+The shell-model result shows that the $5^+_1$ and $6^+_1$ states locate close to each other.
+Since the experimental data show a $6^+$ state in the same energy region, the tentative $(5^+,6^+)$ state would be assigned $5^+$.